 Renowned for its unique fundamental ingredients and traditional flavors, Cretan cuisine benefits local products such as mountain herbs, local cheeses, fresh fish & seafood, excellent olive oil, refreshing fruits & tasty vegetables from the Cretan garden.
 To close of a meal, a strong grape brandy called Raki sure proves the good quality of life in Crete.
 Make your way up to a cozy restaurant in one of the little streets of Chania.
 Barpaki, Prassein Aloga or To Monastiri Tou Karolo are good choices for great Cretan food in Chania.

 There is something undoubtedly dreamy in the way Topolia unveils itself in the Cretan landscape when you ride your wagon through the small Greek roads on the island.
-Covered within green olive groves and fairytale hills, Topolia will be your first inland stop after Chania on this route.
+Covered within green olive groves and fairytale hills, Topolia will be your first inland stop after Chania on this route in Crete.
 Not very much is to be seen in the town center, but this particular Cretan village makes a great introduction to the heartland of Crete.
 A few lonesome shops, a petrol station, and one or two satisfying tavernas with fresh oranges as a free appetizer are to be found in the small town center for your convenience.
 Make a shortstop, buy lunch in one of the welcoming stores and have your appetizers under a shadowy olive tree whilst you gaze over the Greek hills that surround Topolia.
 Nearby Topolia gorge is worth a stop for a fine natural experience.

-From the North coast straight to the South Sea, Palaiochora is a traditional fisherman village with a balmy vibe in the summer.
+From the North coast straight to the South Sea, Palaiochora is a traditional fishermen village with a balmy vibe in the summer.
 A wonderful camping with a horizon view is located at a walking distance from the town center, where lovely restaurants are widespread next to the Mediterranean sea.
 This fishing town has been famous since the 70’s when it used to be a hippie enclave.
 These days, the town is sprouting of a form of enjoyable and relaxed tourism.
 Stay a night or 2 and have a good time at the Paleochora pebbles beaches.

-Drive from the orange growing region of western Crete up to the high plateau of Omalos, which is located in the North of the central White Mountains.
+Drive your vehicle from the orange growing region of western Crete up to the high plateau of Omalos, which is located in the North of the central White Mountains.
 This region of hills and peaks is a whole different world compared to the rest of Crete.
 Mountain towns & wild goats are widely found here and the constant presence of ridges in the background make the mountainous feeling complete.
 Still located in a Mediterranean Cretan setting, but more adventurously and seemingly far away from the fine-sand beaches that Crete is rich with.

 The Omalos platform features a few local restaurants and hotels, and you’ll be able to do a few great hikes nearby.
 Either hike into the famous gorge of Samaria, or you can climb the Gigilos mountain next to it.
 Mind that both hikes are for the more adventurous traveler, but they will offer you a stunning walk into a breathtaking natural environment.